dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 }
 ```

 Again, nothing particularly new about the implementation of this class.
 The only perceptible difference for the other entities is that this one has two properties marked as `@ManyToOne`.
 Since *many* attempts will be made *by one* `user`, and that these attempts will refer to different `alternatives`, we annotated both properties with `@ManyToOne`.
-Besides that we also created a property to hold when the attempt was made (`date`) and created a `boolean` property called `correct` to indicate if the user managed to answer the question properly or not.
+Besides that we also created a property to hold when the attempt was made (`date`) and created a `boolean` property called `correct` to indicate if the user answered the question correctly or not.
 With these properties we will be able to, in the future, provide some nice charts and some intelligence to our users.

 As this was the last entity that we needed to create, we can now focus on creating the database schema that will support our application.
 We will solve this question by using Liquibase.